WaveBlocks/WaveBlocksND/doc/source/manual/ch1_s3_visualization.rst

 additional data and then we visualize these data.
 The two sub-steps are performed by individual scripts.
 All these scripts optionally take the file-name or file-path of the ``simulation_results.hdf5`` as a further command line argument.
 In this section we look at the plotting scripts used to visualize common aspects of the simulated objects.

 Plotting Observables
 ~~~~~~~~~~~~~~~~~~~~

-For plotting the usual observables norm, energy and autocorrelation the
+For plotting the usual observables like norm, energy and autocorrelation the
 following scripts can be used:

 ::